iacchus/iacchus.github.io-pelican/content/wise.md

-title: Thw Wise and the Fool
+title: The Wise and the Fool

 'Wise' is a precise characteristic: a man is it or he isn't.
 The fool never changes.